Hipswell

-Hipswell is a village and civil parish in the Richmondshire district of North Yorkshire, England.
+Hipswell is a village and civil parish in the county of North Yorkshire.
 The civil parish mainly comprises the northern part of Catterick Garrison.
 The village of Hipswell is at the eastern end of the civil parish, and effectively forms a suburb of Catterick Garrison.

 History

 Hipswell was mentioned in the Domesday Book in 1086 as being in the hundred of "Land of Count Alan" and the county of Yorkshire, the population was estimated at 6 households.
 In the 1320s it was the birthplace of noted English theologian John Wycliffe, leader of the Lollard Movement.

 Hipswell was historically a township in the ancient parish of Catterick in the North Riding of Yorkshire.
 In 1870-72 John Marius Wilson's Imperial Gazetteer of England and Wales described Hipswell as:a township and a chapelry in Richmond district, N. R. Yorkshire.
 The township lies on Rysdale beck, near its influx to the Swale, and near the Richmond railway, 2 miles SE of Richmond; and is in the parish of Catterick.
 Acres, 2, 785.
 Real property, £2, 768.
 Pop., 260.
-Houses, 53.Situated close to the church, Hipswell Hall is a 15th-century manor house, with alterations dated 1596, possibly originally part of a fortified house, built for the Fulthorpe family.
+Houses, 53.Situated close to the church, Hipswell Hall is a 15th-century manor house, with alterations dated 1596 with the initials "GW" for George Wandesford, possibly originally part of a fortified house, built for the Fulthorpe family.

 Governance

-Hipswell lies within the Richmond (Yorks) parliamentary constituency, which is under the control of the Conservative Party.
+Hipswell lies within the Richmond and Northallerton parliamentary constituency, which is under the control of the Conservative Party.
 The current Member of Parliament, since the 2015 general election, is Rishi Sunak.
-An electoral ward for Richmondshire District Council in the same name exists; this ward stretches north almost to Richmond with a total population taken at the 2011 census of 5,610.
+An electoral ward in the same name exists; this ward stretches north almost to Richmond with a total population taken at the 2011 census of 5,610.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.